AdaCore/learn/content/courses/advanced-ada/chapters/subprograms_modularity.rst

 -------------------

 We've seen :ref:`previously <Adv_Ada_Private_Packages>` that we can declare private packages.
-Because packages and subprograms are both library units, we can declare private subprograms as well.
+Because packages and subprograms can both be library units, we can declare private subprograms as well.
 We do this by using the :ada:`private` keyword.
 For example:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Subprograms.Private_Test_Procedure